College of Liberal Arts & Social Sciences > Student Resources > Internships > Community and Project-Based Learning Internship Scholarships

 Students who are awarded scholarships will be asked to complete the following, in addition to any written or oral reporting or assignments required by your faculty sponsor, degree program, and/or internship site:

-• intake and exit survey for the College of LAS
+• entrance and exit survey for the College of LAS

 • a brief (2-page) report describing the project(s) on which you worked during your internship